Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-certificates/samples/certificate-GetCertificates/README.md

 ```
 ## Deleting the certificates

 Now we will delete the certificates.
-Since this is a long runnign operation we need to wait untill the operation finishes
+Since this is a long running operation we need to wait for the operation to finish

 ```cpp Snippet:CertificateSample2Delete
 // delete the certificates